 Racial Bias is Everywhere

-Debunking the misconception that only racists are bias.
+Debunking the misconception that only racists are biased.
 From the workplace to the media and police encounters to home sales, there is evidence of racial bias in all aspects of our lives.

 Dr. Erika Hall, assistant professor of Organization and Management at Emory University's Goizueta Business School, focuses her research on the influence of race, gender, and class-based biases on interactions within the workplace and more broadly within society.

 Racial Bias in the Workplace

 Bias is an instance of prejudice and racial bias is an instance of prejudice based on a person’s race or perceived race.
 In the workplace, racial bias manifests in a number of ways such as lower wages, higher job loss, being passed over for a promotion, and so on.
 It is important to understand the difference between bias in the workplace versus an anomalous outcome versus a true deficiency in performance that led to an outcome.
 With a sample size of one, that determination may be difficult but Hall has looked at hundreds and sometimes thousands of people and companies in her research studies which enables her to identify trends in discrimination.

 Organizations can use control groups to evaluate whether or not an instance is due to racial bias.
 This means looking at a situation and determining if there was another person that had the same type of qualifications, who had the same résumé, would that person suffer the same outcomes as the Black person is right now.